Giuseppe Verdi: 1842–49

 In April 1844, Verdi took on Emanuele Muzio, eight years his junior, as a pupil and amanuensis.
 He had known him since about 1828 as another of Barezzi's protégés.
 Muzio, who in fact was Verdi's only pupil, became indispensable to the composer.
 He reported to Barezzi that Verdi "has a breadth of spirit, of generosity, a wisdom".
 In November 1846, Muzio wrote of Verdi: "If you could see us, I seem more like a friend, rather than his pupil.
 We are always together at dinner, in the cafes, when we play cards...; all in all, he doesn't go anywhere without me at his side; in the house we have a big table and we both write there together, and so I always have his advice."
 Muzio was to remain associated with Verdi, assisting in the preparation of scores and transcriptions, and later conducting many of his works in their premiere performances in the US and elsewhere outside Italy.
 He was chosen by Verdi as one of the executors of his will but predeceased the composer in 1890.

 After a period of illness, Verdi began work on Macbeth in September 1846.
 He dedicated the opera to Barezzi: "I have long intended to dedicate an opera to you, as you have been a father, a benefactor and a friend for me.
 It was a duty I should have fulfilled sooner if imperious circumstances had not prevented me.
 Now, I send you Macbeth, which I prize above all my other operas, and therefore deem worthier to present to you."

+Verdi wrote to the director about casting Eugenia Tadolini as Lady Macbeth You know how much I admire Tadolini, and she knows it herself, but in the common interest we should stop ad consider.
+Tadolini has too great qualities for this role.
+Perhaps you think that is a contradiction!
+Tadolini's appearance is good and beautiful, and I would like Lady Macbeth's twisted and ugly.
+Tadolini sings to perfection, and I don't wish Lady Macbeth to sing at all.
+Tadolini has a marvellous, brilliant, clear, powerful voice, and I should like a raw, choked, hollow voice.
+Tadolini's voice has something angelic.
+Lady Macbeth's voice should have something deviliish...

-In 1997 Martin Chusid wrote that Macbeth was the only one of Verdi's operas of his "early period" to remain regularly in the international repertoire, although in the 21st century Nabucco has also entered the lists.
+Macbeth was the only one of Verdi's operas of his "early period" to remain regularly in the international repertoire, although in the 21st century Nabucco has also entered the lists.

 Strepponi's voice declined and her engagements dried up in the 1845 to 1846 period, and she returned to live in Milan whilst retaining contact with Verdi as his "supporter, promoter, unofficial adviser, and occasional secretary" until she decided to move to Paris in October 1846.
 Before she left Verdi gave her a letter that pledged his love.
 On the envelope, Strepponi wrote: "5 or 6 October 1846.
 They shall lay this letter on my heart when they bury me."